parflow/parflow/docs/user_manual/source/user_manual.rst

 or negative value, to indicate uniform fluxes (such as rainfall or evapotranspiration) over the entire domain while the key **OverlandFlowPFB** allows a ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 ``.pfb file to contain grid-based, spatially-variable fluxes.
-The OverlandKinematic and OverlandDiffusive both turn on an kinematic and diffusive wave overland flow routing boundary that solve equation [eq:manningsnew] and do the upwinding internally (i.e. assuming that the user provides cell face slopes, as opposed to the traditional cell centered slopes).
-The key SeepageFace simulates a boundary that allows flow to exit but keeps the surface pressure at zero.
 The choice ExactSolution specifies that an exact known solution is to be applied as a Dirichlet boundary condition on the respective patch.
 Note that this does not change according to any cycle.
 Instead, time dependence is handled by evaluating at the time the boundary condition value is desired.
 The solution is specified by using a predefined function (choices are described below).
-NOTE: These last six types of boundary condition input is for Richards’ equation cases only!
-Example Useage:``
+NOTE: These last three types of boundary condition input is for Richards’ equation cases only!``

 .. container:: list